Aircloak/aircloak/air/docs/content/components.md

 ### Insights Air

-Insights Air (`IA`) is the component that analysts and system administrators interact with directly.
+Insights Air is the component that analysts and system administrators interact with directly.
 It provides a web interface for managing users and user privileges, datasources, as well as for running queries.
 Additionally Insights Air provides an [HTTP API](api.md) for connecting external tools to an Aircloak installation as well as an endpoint for tools and plugins that support the Postgres message protocol.